 Check this Youtube video wherein you are taught to break down the topic in categories.
 The video is about how can you become more effective in delivering your speech using JAM technique.

-Supplement Strategy to Improve English Speaking
+Bonus 1 to JAM: Strategy to Improve English Speaking

 If you are really serious in improving your communication skill, I would suggest that you work out on your habits of listening and thinking.
 If you can once align your listening and thinking pattern properly, the improvement will soon be actualized.